 Business support is focused on providing daily support operations to ensure that the core private and public service providers have the necessary tools and resources to conduct business with the New Mexico Department of Transportation.
 The section provides fiduciary oversight in budget, procurement and accounting services.

 The Construction Program is responsible for managing New Mexico Department of Transportation (NMDOT) construction projects to deliver high quality transportation infrastructure improvements.
-This responsibility is shared by several working groups including five project management teams, two materials laboratories and one construction audit group.
-These working groups participate in plan specification reviews during project development, and then perform quality control and assurance during project construction.
-The goal is an end product, produced through contract by contractors, that provides transportation improvement consistent with the contract plans and specification.
+This responsibility is shared by several working groups including four project management teams, two materials laboratories and one construction audit group.
+These working groups participate in plan and specification reviews during project development, and then perform inspection and quality assurance during project construction.
+The goal is an end product, produced through contract by contractors, that provides transportation improvements consistent with the contract plans and specifications.

 Ken Murphy, P.E.
 Assistant District Engineer-Construction Office: 505-798-6630 email@example.com